medzuslovjansky/medzuslovjansky.github.io/docs/learn/grammar/adjectives.md

 ## Short form

 A small number of adjectives exist in the so-called short form, a relic of the indefinite declension of adjectives in Common Slavic.
-This short form differs from regular adjectives only in the masculine nominative singular by omitting the ending `-y`/`-i`.
-The most common examples are the possessive adjectives `-ov` and `-in`, respecively expressing ownership by a masculine and feminine person: :isv[Petrov dom] „Peter’s house”, :isv[materin stol] „mother’s table”.
+This short form differs from regular adjectives only in the masculine nominative singular by omitting the ending :isv[`-y`]/:isv[`-i`].
+The most common examples are the possessive adjectives :isv[`-ov`] and :isv[`-in`], respecively expressing ownership by a masculine and feminine person: :isv[Petrov dom] „Peter’s house”, :isv[materin stol] „mother’s table”.
 All other forms are regular: :isv[Petrova kniga] „Peter’s book”, :isv[na materinom stolu] „on mother’s table”.

 These possessive adjectives are only used when the possessor is a single word.
 In other cases, the genitive is used: :isv[bratova kniga] „brother’s book”, but: :isv[kniga mojego brata] „my brother’s book”; :isv[Puškinova poezija] „Pushkin’s poetry”, but: :isv[poezija Aleksandra Puškina] „Aleksandr Pushkin’s poetry”.